Battery Rebuilding + Cell Types

 PowerBook G3 Wallstreet/PDQ

 To my knowledge, it is actually possible to rebuild them without the BMS locking.
-They do use odd size cells once again though.
+Unfortunately, you can't get high-quality 17670 (aka 4/3A) Lithium cells anymore.

 PowerBook G3 Lombard/Pismo